weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

   1. To provide [conversion hooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion)
   2. To provide tooling that allow conversion of files within git.
 - Given our context, to provide tooling for converting in git is preferred as addresses the conversion at the source.

+### Exceptions

+If you are not able to meet these guidelines, please discuss with product engineering leadership for an exception.

 ## Consequences